-- I consider a lot of things in menu planning (this is where I drive myself crazy and change my mind a lot)
+- I consider a lot of things in menu planning (this is where I drive myself crazy and change my mind a lot).
+I:

-- I try to remember who I’ve served what to so as not to repeat too much.
+- try to remember who I’ve served what to so as not to repeat too much.

-- I consider what guests like and don’t like
+- consider what guests like and don’t like

-- I plan a menu to allow myself to make as much as possible ahead of time
+- plan a menu to allow myself to make as much as possible ahead of time

-- I consider cooking spaces (how much has to be heated or cooked at the same time)
+- consider cooking spaces (how much has to be heated or cooked at the same time)

-- I try to create a balanced and colourful menu.
-For example, I don’t serve rice, potatoes and bread together and I like to have lots of colour on the plate, even if it’s just a sprinkle of parsley and some bright tomatoes with basil.
+- try to create a balanced and colorful menu.
+For example, I don’t serve rice, potatoes and bread together and I like to have lots of color on the plate, even if it’s just a sprinkle of parsley and some bright tomatoes with basil.